martin-braun/wp-base/app/public/wp-content/plugins/wordfence-login-security/readme.txt

 3. Configuration options include XML-RPC protection and login page CAPTCHA.

 == Changelog ==

+= 1.1.0 - February 14, 2023 =
+* Improvement: Added 2FA management shortcode and WooCommerce account integration
+* Improvement: Improved performance when viewing 2FA settings on sites with many users
+* Fix: Ensured Captcha and 2FA scripts load on WooCommerce when activated on a sub-site in multisite
+* Fix: Prevented reCAPTCHA logo from being obscured by some themes
+* Fix: Enabled wfls_registration_blocked_message filter support for WooCommerce integration

+= 1.0.12 - November 28, 2022 =
+* Improvement: Added feedback when login form is submitted with 2FA
+* Fix: Restored click support on login button when using 2FA with WooCommerce
+* Fix: Corrected display issue with reCAPTCHA score history graph
+* Fix: Prevented errors on PHP caused by corrupted login timestamps

+= 1.0.11 - September 19, 2022 =
+* Improvement: Hardened 2FA login flow to reduce exposure in cases where an attacker is able to obtain privileged information from the database

+= 1.0.10 - June 2, 2022 =
+* Improvement: Added option to toggle display of last login column on WP Users page
+* Improvement: Improved autocomplete support for 2FA code on Apple devices
+* Fix: Corrected issue that prevented reCAPTCHA scores from being recorded
+* Fix: Prevented invalid JSON setting values from triggering fatal errors
+* Fix: Made text domains consistent for translation support
+* Fix: Clarified that allowlisted IP addresses also bypass reCAPTCHA

 = 1.0.9 - October 12, 2021 =
 * Fix: Prevented login errors with WooCommerce integration when manual username entry is enabled on the WooCommerce registration form